-In fact, most small businesses and start-ups are lucky to have a few thousand dollars to make a splash, not the ad budget of an Apple or Honda that could feed the Third World.
+However, most small businesses and startups are lucky to have a few thousand dollars to make a splash, not the ad budget of an Apple or Honda that could feed the Third World.
 The good news is, there are plenty of ways to advertise effectively without breaking the bank.

-There are so many opportunities out there for you to advertise your company that don't involve thousands of dollars.
-If you're willing to do a little legwork, you'll save money and find the best, inexpensive way to advertise your company.
-And all of them will give you a great return on your investment:
+There are so many opportunities out there for you to advertise your company that don't cost thousands of dollars.
+If you're willing to do a little legwork, you'll save money and find the best, inexpensive way to advertise.
+And all of them can give you a great return on your investment.

-Podcast ads are easy for you to create on your own and podcast ad time is a very reasonable buy.
+Podcast ads are easy for you to create on your own, and podcast ad time is a very reasonable buy.
 The costs range considerably depending on the podcast and its audience size, but on the low end, you'll probably pay around $0.18 per thousand listeners.
 It's more expensive than a radio ad, but it's also a more direct line to an attentive niche audience—and 61% of listeners say they bought something after hearing a podcast ad.
 If you can find a popular podcast that's related to the types of products and services your company sells, sponsoring that podcast may also be a good option for you to consider.

 Think of remnant advertising in the same way as cut-price hotel rooms from a site like Hotwire.
 You will get a hotel room in the city of your choosing, perhaps even on the date of your choosing, and with the stars you want.
-But, you won't know which hotel you're staying in, how far it is from the airport, and what the amenities are around it.
+But you won't know which hotel you're staying in, how far it is from the airport, or what amenities are around it.
 With remnant advertising, you're getting a steep discount for whatever slots the outlet happens to have left over.
 But choose the right outlet, and you're still getting in front of your audience.

-Creating your own flyer to advertise your business is simple, inexpensive and it's a great way to generate buzz about your company.
-If you really want to make your flyer an effective advertising tool, offer incentives or discounts to people who bring in your flyer.
-This also gives you an informal way to track how many people are coming in just because they saw your flyer.
+Creating your own flyer to advertise your business is simple, inexpensive, and it's a great way to generate buzz about your company.
+It also gives you an informal way to track how many people are coming in just because they saw your flyer.
+If you want to make yours an effective advertising tool, offer incentives or discounts to people who bring in your flyer.

-Wait!
 Before your eyes skip over this section, thinking it's just for those who can afford a TV commercial, keep reading.
-You can advertise on cable through crawls (the ticker feed on the bottom of news stations), full-screen ads and above program listings.
-These alternative advertising methods are very affordable.
-Crawls can cost under $10 a day.
+You can advertise affordably on cable through crawls (the ticker feed on the bottom of news stations), full-screen ads on community channels, and above-program listings on the channel guide station.

 Cross-Promote Your Business With Partners